Patrick Roberts: Sunderland

+Loan to Birmingham City

+On 1 September 2025, Roberts joined EFL Championship side Birmingham City on a season long loan.

 International career

-E Dolan recommended that he play for

-Ireland but Roberts has represented England at under-16, under-17 and under-19 levels.
+Roberts has represented England at under-16, under-17 and under-19 levels.
 He played an integral role in England's victory at the 2014 European Under-17 Championship in Malta, scoring three goals, grabbing four assists and being named in the team of the tournament.

 In August 2014 Roberts received his first call up to the England under-19 squad.
 Despite being just 17 years old at the time, Roberts played a big part in the England under-19 team's progression through the 2015 UEFA European Under-19 Championship qualifying round.
 In the three group games played by England under-19, Roberts recorded a total of four goals and four assists.
 He had previously rejected the chance to be in the England squad at the U19 European Championship in order to help Celtic progress to the Champions League proper.
 Roberts was also expected to be selected for the England under-20 squad in the 2017 FIFA U-20 World Cup, but he instead opted to play for Celtic in the 2017 Scottish Cup Final.